ccos89/lapis-catpuccin/readme.md

 **Now Updated to Lapis+ Note Type (v1.6.0)**

+Use with other versions of Lapis is likely to break your cards.
+Please report any bugs to me/this repository and not to the Lapis maintainers, as this is not an officially supported addon.

 ## Installation

 Choose which variant you want and copy all the CSS from the file.
 In Anki, go to Manage Note Types -> Cards -> Styling and replace all the CSS there with the CSS from this repo.

 Alternatively, in Manage Note Types, hit Add and use Lapis as a base note type.
 You can clone it multiple times in this way and have access to all recolors you like as separate note types that you can easily switch between.
 Changing note type is seamless between the recolors.

-The only thing changed is color codes in CSS so as long as the version of these recolors and the version of your Lapis note are the same, nothing will break.
+The only thing changed is color codes in CSS so as long as the version of these recolors and the version of your Lapis note are the same, nothing should break.

 ## Examples